alexandrapetrovaa/Personal-Finance-Management/README.md

 7. Expenses

 On this screen, enter the user name, category and subcategory of the expense, amount and date.
 In the Subcategories field, options for selection from the drop-down menu will automatically appear if the corresponding category entered above has subcategories.

+8. Salary %

+This screen is a help screen.
+It shows how much money you managed to collect at the percentage and end date entered on the previous screen.

+9. Financial Goals

+The purpose of this screen is to help you raise money for your financial goal.
+First, you enter the goal and the amount needed.
+In the salary percentage field, you write down how much percentage of your salary you want to set aside each month.
+Finally, you set a deadline by which you want to raise the amount.
+The program will calculate the amount raised in the last field.
+By pressing the Check button, a field will appear that tells you whether this is achievable or not.

+10. Reports

+There are two reports available in our project.
+The first one provides a summary of the total expenses and savings for each month.
+The second report looks at how expenses are distributed by category for the current month and presents the data in a pie chart.